 E85 is a renewable, domestically produced alternative fuel composed of 85 percent ethanol and 15 percent gasoline.
 The fuel is derived from corn and is a clean alternative to petroleum-based fuels.
 One bushel of corn makes almost 3 gallons of ethanol.
 E85 can substantially reduce greenhouse gas emissions from automobiles when compared to using gasoline.
 E85 can only be used in FFVs.
 In January 2006 General Motors started a “Live Green Go Yellow” initiative that symbolized the greenness of the fuel and yellow from corn.
 Ford has said they will have an additional 250,000 FFVs, and GM will have 400,000 extra FFVs on the road soon.

 E10 is a blend of 10 percent ethanol and 90 percent gasoline.
-One can safely use gasoline in a vehicle that contains up to 10% ethanol, in fact, all gasoline sold in California has at least a 5.7 percent mixture of ethanol and all gasoline sold in Minnesota has a 10 percent mix.
+One can safely use gas in a vehicle that contains up to 10% ethanol, in fact, all gasoline sold in California has at least a 5.7 percent mixture of ethanol and all gasoline sold in Minnesota has a 10 percent mix.
 According to Monty Shaw, spokesperson for Renewable Energy, “America uses 125 billion gallons of gas a year for vehicles.
 If we converted all gas for vehicles to E10, we would need 12.5 billion gallons less of imported gas every year.
 Ethanol pushes the price of corn up and reduces subsidies paid by the government, based on the price of corn.
 We are being phased in over time.
 This is giving us time to get the industry up to capacity.”

 What is cellulose?